 Let’s Run them under the Microscope

 For any set of data you have, there is one program that can always deliver you the best compression in the smallest file.
 However, depending on the type of data to be compressed, it might not be the same program to be used all the time

 Furthermore, there are several factors to be considered aside from file size.
 There are instances in which the difference between compression programs is minimal but the format makes a massive impact.
 Furthermore, there are free while others might cost you money.
 If you’re on a budget, then you will likely prefer to go with the free one.
-In the next paragraphs, we will scrutinize how these compression methods are different from each one of them.
-We will discuss the pros and cons and everything in between.

 7-Zip vs WinRAR vs WinZIP